KUSUMA957/Student/README.md

 # Student-Enrollment-Form
 ## Description
-This is a web based html form for student enrollment using JsonPowerDB as Database JsonPowerDB is used to perform CURD operation
+This is a web based html form for student enrollment using JsonPowerDB as the database.
+JsonPowerDB is used to perform CURD operation

 # Benefits of using JsonPowerDB
 * Simple-to-use , real-time database
 * easiest way to retrieve data in JSON format
-Backend code is not required for database
+* Backend code is not required for databases.
 * No need for defining schema
 * Querying the database is easy; there is no need  of knowledge of SQL commands